Some encouraging words for a pastor’s wife.

 Certainly, this is a role that takes a deep-seated emotional and spiritual toll on you.
 Yes, it’s hard, sometimes, and encouraging words are helpful.
 I also think such words are best delivered from one pastor’s wife to another.

-Sure others can encourage us, but it’s something about hearing encouraging from someone who is going through the same experiences you go through.
+Sure others can encourage us, but it’s something about hearing encouragement from someone who is going through the same experiences you go through.

 So here it goes… my humble effort to inspire and validate you and myself too!